-Inter-patch distance (the distance between individual WTPs) is important and was originally based on territory size and dispersal requirements of wildlife (Forest Practices Code Biodiversity Guidebook, BC Ministry of Forests 1995).
-The maximum inter-patch distance requirement of 500 meters has been recommended as a way to ensure at least some internal retention in larger cutblocks.
+Inter-patch distance (the distance between individual WTPs and/or mature forest) is important and was originally based on territory size and dispersal requirements of wildlife (Forest Practices Code Biodiversity Guidebook, BC Ministry of Forests 1995).
+The maximum interpatch distance requirement of 500 meters has been recommended as a way to ensure at least some internal retention in larger cutblocks.
 This inter-patch distance was always meant as a maximum distance.
 Large natural disturbances almost always leave substantial remnants of the former stand behind, scattered throughout the opening, which provides important features for biodiversity.

 Figure 7 shows the number of the cutblocks sampled per forest district that met the intent of the 500 meter guideline for inter-patch distance.
-To determine if the patch reserves had met the intent of the 500 meter guideline, the distance was measured between the designated patch reserves from the site plan or silviculture prescription maps.
-Forested areas on the block perimeter were not considered as contributing to the guideline unless they had been designated as a WTP.
+To determine if the patch reserves had met the intent of the 500 meter guideline, the distance was measured between the designated patch reserves and/or mature forest from the site plan or silviculture prescription maps.
+Forested areas on the block perimeter were considered as contributing to the guideline as per District Manager guidance and the Forest Practices Code Biodiversity Guidebook, BC Ministry of Forests 1995).